mdrocan/mdrocan.github.io/docs/index.md

 and always aim to learn something new.

 I enjoy doing different kinds of activities.
 Lately I have been doing a bit \
-long distance sports in general and focusing more in home improvement, \
+less long distance sports in general and focused more in home improvement, \
 trekking, camping, hiking, taking photos and automation.
-During the recent \
+I have also \
-years I have also been taking exams with my dog in NoseWork and water rescue.
+participated with my dog in NoseWork and water rescue exams.

 Ongoing "projects": some home improvements inside and outside, improve few \
 Grafana dashboards that visualize misc things at home, a bit more sports \